 Javan is traditionally associated with the Ionian Greeks following Josephus (Antiquities 1.6.1) and Hippolytus (Chronica 60).
 In the Septuagint Yavan (Strong’s H3120) is rendered in some instances as Ελλάδα/Hellasa (Isaiah 66.19), Ελλάς/Hellas (Ezekiel 27.13) or Ελλήνων/Hellenon (Daniel 8.21, 10.20, 11.2, Zechariah 9.13).
 In the Old Persian text of the Behistun Rock inscription they are called Yavana where Sir Henry Rawlinson has “Ionians”.

-Elishah can be identified with the early Cypriots, as in ancient times part of the island of Cyprus was known as Alashiya in Egyptian, Hittite, Akkadian, Mycenean and Ugaritic inscriptions (Arthur Bernard Knapp, Alashiya, Caphtor/Keftiu, and Eastern Mediterranean Trade: Recent Studies in Cypriote Archaeology and History, Journal of Field Archaeology 12 (2):231–250).
+Elishah can be identified with the early Cypriots, as in ancient times part of the island of Cyprus was known as Alashiya in Egyptian, Hittite, Akkadian, Mycenean and Ugaritic inscriptions.
 Josephus identified Elishah with the Aeolian Greeks (Antiquities 1.6.1), a likely identification, though no other source substantiates this claim.

 Josephus says “Cethimus [son of Javan] possessed the island Cethima: it is now called Cyprus … and one city there is in Cyprus that has been able to preserve its denomination; it has been called Citius [or Citium] by those who use the language of the Greeks, and has not, by the use of that dialect, escaped the name of Cethim.”
 (Antiquities 1.6.1).
 Given the proximity to Elishah there should be no doubt of this identification.

-Dodanim in the Masoretic Text is a scribal error by the Hebrew copyists, the dalet and resh in block Hebrew being easily confused.
-This is evident in the Septuagint which translates the paleo-Hebrew text of Genesis 10.4 with Ῥόδιοι/Rhodians instead of Dodanim.
+Dodanim in the Masoretic Text is a scribal error by the Hebrew copyists, the dalet and resh in Hebrew being easily confused.
+This is evident in the Septuagint which translates the ancient Hebrew text of Genesis 10.4 with Ῥόδιοι/Rhodians instead of Dodanim.
 In Ezekiel 27.15 where the Masoretic Text has Dedan (Strong’s H7719) bene (H1121), meaning “the men of Dedan” the Septuagint has Ροδίων/Rhodians.

 Many scholars have conjectured a Japhetic Javanite origin for the Dorian and Danaan Greeks.
 There is no clear basis for this, and in fact history attests that this is certainly not the case.
 Greek civilization was formed from a number of tribes of differing ancestral origin who coalesced into a relatively unified culture and so we ought not to be surprised to find that there were Greek tribes not descended from Javan.
 This is indeed the case and it can be proven through Scripture, history and archaeology that the Danaan and Dorian Greeks were Israelites from the tribe of Dan and the Manassehite city of Tel Dor.

 Josephus identifies Tarshish as the region of Cilicia, relating this to the city of Tarsus (Antiquities 1.6.1) and in Hittite inscriptions part of Cilicia is refered to as Tarza.
-The Septuagint, Vulgate, and the Targum of Jonathan all translate Tarshish as Carthage, presumably referring to the region geographically rather than ethnically.
-It can be established that the Carthaginians were in fact a colony of the Israelites and not Canaanites as commonly supposed and that the famous “ships of Tarshish” mentioned in Kings, Chronicles, Psalms, and the prophets were engaged in trade between Tarshish and Israel.
+The Septuagint, Vulgate, and the Targum of Jonathan all translate Tarshish as Carthage, presumably referring to the region geographically rather than ethnically, Carthage being a colony of the distantly related Phoenicians.

 In their Greek-English lexicon, Liddell & Scott readily identify Tartessus as “the Tarshish of Scripture” and Gesenius identifies Tarshiysh as Tartessus.
 It is not at all implausible that the Tarshishites settled on both sides of the sea, and so we need not assume there is conflict between the identifications of Tarshish with regions in both Anatolia and the Western Mediterranean.